michaelnisi/troubled/data/posts/2018/podest.md

 I immediately quit using other apps, even looking at them.
 I wanted to go about this fresh.
 For a while, until I had build a somewhat working player, I stopped listening to podcasts.

+Podest is a simple, yet powerful podcast app.
+Obviously, this late in the party I’m not trying to compete with the quantity of features, but with quality.

 Here is a quick rundown of features in this first release.

 - Audio and Video Playback